 Go Big or go home!
-This is actually where we plan to expand our current system to, 3 grow beds.
+This is actually where we plan to expand to (someday) our current system to, 3 grow beds.
 This a a modular system also found at The Aquaponics Source, you can get these in configurations from 2-8 grow beds.
-So maybe you have a greenhouse that your want to grow a lot of produce in a small area this would do it, guaranteed!
+So maybe you have a greenhouse that

+Grow food anywhere with aquaponics!
 Aquaponics can be great for growing food and reduce many of the normal hassles with traditional gardening.
-You want to grow a lot more food in a much smaller space?
-This just might be the thing you need♡♡♡
+Do you want to grow a lot more food in a much smaller space?
+You like to grow food but bending and weeding no longer feasible for you?
+This just might be the answer you need♡♡♡

 Comment, Share, and Enjoy